-Scottish composer and lyricist Michael Bruce writes for theatre in the West End and Broadway and his new musical, based on the film The Illusionist is premiering in Toyko in January 2021.
+Scottish composer and lyricist Michael Bruce writes for film, television and theatre in the West End and on Broadway.
+His new musical, based on the film The Illusionist premiered in Toyko in January 2021.

 Trained at Paul McCartney’s Liverpool Institute for Performing Arts, Michael’s other credits include Sonia Friedman’s Much Ado About Nothing with David Tennant and Catherine Tate in the West End; Other Desert Cities and Noises Off at the Old Vic; Privacy at the Public Theater in New York; and The Winslow Boy and Les Liaisons Dangereuses on Broadway.

 Michael’s debut musical theatre album Unwritten Songs entered the iTunes vocal chart at number 1 and the video for his song Portrait of a Princess has received over three quarters of a million views on Youtube.
 His book Writing Music for the Stage was published by Nick Hern in 2016.